sdangelis/gitclass/README.markdown

 **WARNING** this command will trash data and delete things potentially, so use it lightly!

 Lets break that command down a little bit.
-The *--hard* flag means *really set everything back. delete, rename, do what you have to*.
+The `--hard` flag means *really set everything back. delete, rename, do what you have to*.
 This means if you just created a new file it will be deleted when we *roll-back* so be careful.

-The *HEAD~1* statement means *one commit before this one*.
-You can, if you prefer, replace this with the actual commit id instead, which you can find with *git log*
+The `HEAD~1` statement means *one commit before this one*.
+You can, if you prefer, replace this with the actual commit id instead, which you can find with `git log`.

 Run the command and see what happens.
 Your file should now have appeared and we have effectively, gone back in time, wiping out that commit we just made.